erik-nystrom/php-clio/README.md

 # PHPClio

-A pretty basic class to help facilitate command line IO in your PHP scripts.
+A basic class to help facilitate command line IO in your PHP scripts.

 ## Usage